Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 ## Avoid using 'he or she' constructs

 Avoid "He or she" (use user/developer/caller as appropriate).
-Do not replace 'he or she' by 'they'.
+Do not replace 'he or she' with 'they'.

 Example: